yarnmengnus/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all tasks using the `list` command.
 Multiple tasks in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First task is deleted from the list.
+Details of the deleted task shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No task is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Filtering for tasks

+1. Filtering tasks

+   1. Test case: `filter d/01-01-2024`<br>
+      Expected: All tasks that are due before or on 01-01-2024 is displayed.
+Details of filter criteria is shown in the status message.

+   1. Test case: `filter d/01-01-2024 p/1`<br>
+      Expected: All tasks that are due before or on 01-01-2024, and of priority 1 is displayed.
+Details of filter criteria is shown in the status message.

+   1. Test case: `filter d/01-01-2024 p/1 s/undone`<br>
+      Expected: All undone tasks that are due before or on 01-01-2024, and of priority 1 is displayed.
+Details of filter criteria is shown in the status message.

+   1. Test case: `filter d/01-01-2024 p/1 s/undone recur/weekly`<br>
+      Expected: All undone tasks that are due before or on 01-01-2024, of priority 1, and recurring weekly is displayed.
+Details of filter criteria is shown in the status message.

+   1. Other incorrect fitler commands to try: `filter d/`, `filter p/0`, `filter s/done s/undone`, `filter recur/weekly s/`<br>
+      Expected: Error details is shown in the status message.

+### List tasks within week/month from now

+1. Listing tasks within week/month from now

+   1. Test case: `list_week`<br>
+      Expected: All tasks that are due within a week from the current date is displayed.

+   1. Test case: `list_month`<br>
+      Expected: All tasks that are due within a month from the current date is displayed.

+   1. Other incorrect commands to try: `listweek`, `list month`<br>
+      Expected: Error details is shown in the status message.

 ### Saving data